Xorekteer/chromie/README.md

 Finally it's possible to get notifications in e-mail only. **On Linux distros without gnome-terminal, only this options works.** (in JSON file `notification_method='email-only'`).

-To use the email functionality, first modify the template script `mailer.py`.

 Otherwise read the usage guide below.
 The classes were designed with similar structure, so the guides are almost identical.

+## General Setup
+Dependencies should be included by adding a path to `dep.txt`, pointing at a folder with library `jsondumpable` inside.
+You can clone `jsondumpbale` from [https://github.com/Xorekteer/jsondumpable](https://github.com/Xorekteer/jsondumpable)

+To use the email functionality, first modify the template script `mailer.py`.

 ### repeater.py